achedeuzot/zzz-go-gomoku/README.md

 Gomoku school project

 # TODO
+- [ ] Split the code: Server & Clients
 - [x] **Improve AI** by finding good weight for each heuristic calculations
 - [ ] **Add timer** for players (one global & one for current turn)
 - [ ] **Move-suggestion** for human player